CSchnelle/Standard-ML-Projects/README.md

 These project files are .sml and can be opened in a text editor.

+To run swipl programs use the .swiple command in terminal.

 To install Standard ML of New Jersey visit: https://www.smlnj.org/dist/working/index.html